 Cost of goods sold consists primarily of component costs, direct labor, overhead costs, product warranties, provisions for slow-moving and obsolete inventory and delivery costs for items sold.
 A significant portion of our cost of goods sold consists of manufacturing overhead costs.
 These overhead costs include the cost of quality assurance, material procurement, inventory control, facilities, equipment and operations supervision and management.
 We expect overhead costs as a percentage of revenues to decrease as a result of expected increases in production volume and yields.
 Cost of goods sold also includes depreciation expense for product tooling, production equipment and shipping costs.
-Our royalty payments in connection with the acquisition of our ACTitouch System will be capitalized through the third quarter of 2016, after which time these royalty payments will be included in the cost of goods sold.
 See Note 5 to our financial statements included elsewhere in this prospectus for a description of our royalty payments.
 We expect cost of goods sold to increase in absolute dollars primarily if, and to the extent, our revenues grow.